Raku/doc/STYLEGUIDE.md

 We are not expecting our users to have to know Perl 5 to learn Perl 6, so this should not be part of the bulk of the documentation.

+### Domain

+What should be documented?
+The primary goal of the programmatic documentation is to cover items that are part of the specification (the roast test suite)

+* If something is visible to users of Perl 6 and is in roast: document it.
+* If something is visible to users of Perl 6 and is not in roast: check with the dev team (#perl6-dev on freenode) - This might need have a test added (and therefore docs), or it might need to be hidden so users cannot see it.

+Future considerations on this line include: documenting things are rakudo specific (like "dd"), and documenting which versions of the spec items are available in.